virtual telephone numbers!

 What is a virtual phone number?

-A virtual number is a phone number that isn’t associated to any physical phone line: all the incoming calls are re-direct to another number (for instance your mobile number).
+A virtual number is a phone number that isn’t associated with any physical phone line: all the incoming calls are redirected to another number (for instance your mobile number)

 Why you may need a virtual phone number

-Have you ever used the roaming service while you were abroad?
-I did it when I was just arrived in China and I ended up paying a huge amount of money (at the time my family needed to contact me quite frequently and I was often off-line).
+Have you ever used a roaming service while you were abroad?
+I did it when I just arrived in China and I ended up paying a huge amount of money (at the time my family needed to contact me quite frequently and I was often offline).
 After the first crazy expensive bill I decided to find a solution to this problem.
-And this is how I stumbled upon the virtual numbers.
+This is how I stumbled upon virtual numbers.

-Using a virtual number to redirect the calls from a local number in your country to your Chinese mobile number is probably the best option to receive calls in China or wherever you are.
-It’s cheap and you won’t have to teach your grandma to use Skype ; )
+Using a virtual number to redirect calls from a local number in your country to your Chinese mobile number is probably the best option to receive calls in China or wherever you are.
+It’s cheap and you won’t have to teach your grandma to use Skype!

 How does it works?